 Work area where the old relics are handled, cleaned, inventoried and given a new vessel. photo by Matthew Larcinese

 The veneration of relics of the saints and martyrs in the Catholic Church has been practiced for almost two millennia.
 For Catholics, the relics are a spiritual link between man and God.
 For a non-Catholic, the objects that display the bones, hair, flesh, or an earthly possession of the saint can be viewed as superstition or as macabre.
 An exhibition of the relics of the Catholic Church at museums may elicit negative responses from the faithful and nonreligious audience alike.
 The question becomes: How can a museum display the relics of the Catholic Church without alienating either group?
 DIG considers and reviews the history of relics and their prolific use and influence in the Middle Ages and the war that was waged against the very culture that still ran strong during the later Reformation centuries by drawing on qualitative methods.
 In addition, by using scientific case studies for a comparative analysis we compare how these methods have proven relics to be both valid and fake, which has further created an ambiguous solution to the empirical data.
 We draw on case studies of museums displaying bones and exhibitions defining human evolution and take note of Catholic visitor feedback.
-Using data collected from audiences attending the British Museum’s temporary exhibit of the relics earlier this decade, visitor surveys and reviews are considered, as well as an interview with the museum’s curator at that time to understand the details of the exhibition and the audience’s reaction.
+Using data collected from audiences attending the British Museum’s temporary exhibit of the relics earlier last decade, visitor surveys and reviews are considered, as well as an interview with the museum’s curator at that time to understand the details of the exhibition and the audience’s reaction.
 The conclusion considers the analysis to the effect that the museum should use the vast number of medieval relics to educate its visitors with a singular goal in mind: to provide information on what the relics represent and their influence in shaping European and Western culture.
 In addition, the relics should not be considered either valid or invalid, but should rather be a part of a respectful exhibition where their interpretation, whether by people of Catholic, Protestant, or Jewish faith, is one that derives from a framework of educated understanding of their significance and in terms of which their cultural influence on European history can better be appreciated and objectively understood.

 Matthew Larcinese, Founder and President